 To reduce plastic waste, we need to reduce, reuse and recycle - or rethink!
-From banning the bag through to swaps to more sustainable packaging and reusable items, we're making progress.
+From banning the bag to swaps to more sustainable packaging and reusable items, we're making progress.

 The fashion industry's focus appears to have been on keeping up with our seemingly insatiable demand for the next trendy item, instead of considering sustainability.
-Fast fashion production methods produce waste, use a needless amount of water and waste resources.
+Fast fashion production methods produce waste, use a needless amount of water, and waste resources.

 This is essentially producing a similar issue to the plastic problem where resources are used, wasted and new products are needlessly created.

-In fact, recent research by Accenture found that over half of UK consumers want brands to actively take a stand to deliver on issues related to sustainability, fair employment and transparency.
+In fact, recent research by Accenture found that over half of UK, consumers want brands to actively take a stand to deliver on issues related to sustainability, fair employment, and transparency.

-Through recycling plastic and using it to make clothing, we have an opportunity to reduce carbon emissions and create a whole new approach within the fashion industry at the same time.
+By recycling plastic and using it to make clothing, we have an opportunity to reduce carbon emissions and create a whole new approach within the fashion industry at the same time.

-As a result, when we manufacture green clothing via methods that reuse resources that might otherwise go to waste we move closer to a more environmentally friendly outcome3.
+As a result, when we manufacture green clothing via methods that reuse resources that might otherwise go to waste, we move closer to a more environmentally friendly outcome.

 When we think of plastic, we think of it as a hard and solid material.
-A material that is durable, flexible and used in a range of applications.
+A material that is durable, flexible, and used in a range of applications.
 However, when it comes to clothing made from plastic, there is often no real difference between texture or quality from that of normal clothing.